 Supports the procurement of a simple fabrication and computational savvy at-home care package for the M.S. in Digital and Material Technology students — the goal being to maintain the robust connection that the DMT program provides between computational advancement and physical productions and outputs.

-Project team: Glenn Wilcox (associate professor of architecture), Mark Meier (lecturer in architecture), the M.S.D.M.T. faculty cohort, and Ryan Craney (M.S.
+Project team: Catie Newell (associate professor of architecture), Glenn Wilcox (associate professor of architecture), Mark Meier (lecturer in architecture), the M.S.D.M.T. faculty cohort, and Ryan Craney (M.S.
 ‘20)

 Agility and Flexibility of Team-Based Virtual Studio Environments and Navigational Platforms for Online (Modular) Technology Instruction